kudobuilder/kudo/docs/concepts.md

 ## Application

-Any kind of piece of software that you would want to run in your Kubernetes cluster.
+Any kind of software that you would want to run in your Kubernetes cluster.
 It can be as simple as cleanup job or as complex as distributed system like Kafka.

 ## Operator